Open a Bank Account in Australia in 2023

 You can apply to open a bank account online in Australia, in person at a branch, or over the phone.
 Some banks may also require you to make an appointment in advance.

-You have to offer the required documents, like your passport, and address proof and complete the bank’s application form.
+You have to complete the bank’s application form and offer the required documents, like your passport, and address proof to the bank officials.

 Step 5: Provide an initial deposit

-You will require to do some amount of deposit at the start to open your bank account.
-The minimum deposit required might rely upon the bank and form of account.
+Certain banks require you to deposit a minimum balance in order to open the account.
+As such, you will be required to deposit the amount at the bank to open your bank account.
+The minimum deposit required might vary based on the bank and form of account chosen.

 Step 6: Obtain your account details